 Apple cakes taste delicious on their own, but if you feel like indulging yourself or your guests, you can serve the apple cake with vegan vanilla ice cream or vegan whipped cream (made with coconut cream).

-One of the main secrets to making apple cake moist is the treatment you give to the apples before stirring them in the batter.
+One of the main secrets to making apple cake moist is the treatment you give to the apples before stirring them into the batter.

 Alternatively, you can use apple sauce, but you would require too much of it, that's why we go with apples, but you can always add some extra applesauce and make it extra-moist.